On the optimal $L^q$-regularity for viscous Hamilton-Jacobi equations with subquadratic growth in the gradient: Introduction

-where $\delta_{x_0}$ stands for the Dirac measure at some $x_0\in\Omega$, when the drift $b$ satisfies some a priori integrability conditions against the solution $\rho$ itself. \\ As a second aim, we show that the presence of a zero-th order term in the equation allows to cover the maximal regularity property even at the critical level of summability $q=\frac{d(\gamma-1)}{\gamma}$, thus leading to new advances on this regularity problem with respect to \cite{CGell}.\\
+where $\delta_{x_0}$ stands for the Dirac measure at some $x_0\in\Omega$, when the drift $b$ satisfies some a priori integrability conditions against the solution $\rho$ itself. \\ As a second aim, we discuss the maximal regularity property even at the critical level of summability $q=\frac{d(\gamma-1)}{\gamma}$, thus providing new advances on this regularity problem with respect to \cite{CGell}.
+In this case, as previously observed in \cite{GMP14}, we enlighten the role of the zero-th order term in the equation with respect to the dependence on the right-hand side datum $f\in L^q$.
+Even though the existence of solutions require in general $\lambda>0$, see \cite{NotePorr}, we emphasize that regularity or a priori estimates are expected to hold up to $\lambda=0$, as in \cite{GMP14}, the difference among the cases $\lambda>0$ and $\lambda=0$ being in the dependence of the maximal regularity estimate.\\